howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 $t_{ImFR}=6t$; $t_{ImFR\_target\_spacecraft1}\approx4.58t$; $t_{ImFR\_target\_spacecraft2}=5t$.

-The time is relative to the IFR associated with the first spacecraft using the formula (1):
+The time is relative to the IFR associated with the first spacecraft using the formula (2):

 $t_{spacecraft1}\approx4.58t$; $t_{spacecraft1\_target\_spacecraft2}\approx F(c)0+F(-\frac{c}{3.8})(4.58t)\approx4.419t$.

-The time is relative to the IFR associated with the second spacecraft using the formula (1):
+The time is relative to the IFR associated with the second spacecraft using the formula (2):

 $t_{spacecraft2\_target\_spacecraft1}=F(-c)t+F(\frac{c}{3.8})(4t)\approx3.859t$; $t_{spacecraft2}=5t$.

+As we can see  $t_{spacecraft1} \neq t_{spacecraft2\_target\_spacecraft1}$ and $t_{spacecraft2} \neq t_{spacecraft1\_target\_spacecraft2}$.
-As we can see, as a result, it is unknown qualitatively and quantitatively what time will pass in reality for a spacecraft, the clock readings of which we do not observe directly, but calculate using the means of relativity theory.
+As a result, it is unknown qualitatively and quantitatively what time will pass in reality for a spacecraft, the clock readings of which we do not observe directly, but calculate using the means of relativity theory.
 To be more precise, according to the theory of relativity, contradictory results are obtained, which is not observed in reality.

 It should be noted that if we do not take the ImFR as a basis, but choose any other IFR, then we will also get results that contradict each other.
 The reason for this is that in the theory of relativity, time always slows down for moving objects relative to IFR.
 However, in reality, in a wide range of cases, in order to get the right result, time must accelerate.
 In fact is that all IFRs are unequal and cannot be described by general laws, the concept of relativity is erroneous and our universe is absolute.